 #3 – String Cheese + Fruit, Hard Boiled Eggs, or Nuts

-Sargento has all sorts of fun string and regular cheese varieties; pair them with a piece of fruit, or a couple hard boiled eggs, or a serving of nuts.
+Pair the string cheese with a piece of fruit, or a couple hard boiled eggs, or a serving of nuts.

 #4 – Greek Yogurt

 I love Greek yogurt because it’s packed with protein!
 Look for a Greek yogurt without any additives or fillers.
-My favorite brands are Stonyfield Greek (formerly called Stonyfield Oikos) and Chobani.
-If you’re feeling especially hungry, add some slivered almonds to the mix for a little healthy fat.
+If you’re feeling especially hungry, add some nuts or seeds on top for a little healthy fat.